nulvox/scopereversal/README.md

 ### dec-notes
-@TODO look into this protocol, try connecting, see if it's a good foothold
+@TODO look into this protocol, try connecting, see if it's a good foothold While this is port 3333, it seems unlikely that it is actually dec-notes now that I have reviewed the hostory of the protocol.
+Testing it doesn't seem to be another web interface or RTSP endpoint.
+I can connect via netcat, but there is no banner and I have not found a valid control sequence for it.
+More may be found later if I get around to that.

 ### Playback Menu Option
 This is an option in the menu to play videos back on the screen.